 Stream & Adjust Dialog

 For frame grabbers, the optional ‘Multi-Tap Corrections’ allow reordering captured pixel data, so as to correct for cameras that don’t output pixels in the typical left-to-right and top-to-bottom order.
 For frame generators, for user supplied pixel data, the ‘Multi-Tap Corrections’ applies the inverse ordering correction - allowing simulation of a camera’s atypical data ordering without pre-processing of the pixel data.
-Test pattern data is not affected by the ‘Multi-Tap Corrections’.
+The frame generator’s test pattern data is not affected by the ‘Multi-Tap Corrections’.

-The TWAIN, ImagePro, Video for Linux, and WIA drivers — providing alternate methods of accessing PIXCI® frame grabbers — do not support the PIXCI® EB1tg or EB1miniTg frame generator cards.
+The Video for Linux (V4L2), Frame Server (DirectShow), TWAIN, and ImagePro drivers — providing alternate methods of accessing PIXCI® frame grabbers — do not support the PIXCI® EB1tg or EB1miniTg frame generator cards.

 number of frame buffers can be changed, typically by